 Manila to Puerto Galera by Taxi

 One of the easiest ways to get to Puerto Galera is to hop in a taxi in Manila and let them do the work for you.
-The taxis are easy to find, and the total trip takes about 2 hours from Manila International Airport to the pier.
+The taxis are easy to find, and the total trip takes close to 2 hours from Manila International Airport to the pier.
 While you will avoid some of the hassle of using public transportation to get down there, it is fast, and again, requires little action on your part.

 To do so, go out of the arrival hall of the airport and look for either yellow or white metered cabs.
 Be sure to get in a newer cab.
 As for the fare, it will cost you about 2,000-3,000 Pesos.
 You can let the driver know that you want to take the tollways.